SOCIAL JUSTICE THEATRE PROJECT

 How do we talk about social justice?
 How do we define it?
 How do we take ACTION?
 The program allows students to do all of these things through the power of investigation, imagination, and research.

 Students will create devised work that asks the audience to take their own action as a response to what they see.
-Each school will perform a 30 minute piece, and each school will perform at all three schools over two weekends in the spring.
-Led by dedicated teaching artists the program seeks to create a visceral response to understanding more about a certain topic.
+Led by dedicated teaching artists, the program seeks to create a visceral response to understanding more about a certain topic.

 INTERESTED IN GETTING YOUR SCHOOL INVOLVED?